QuickSort Algorithm: Working, Time Complexity & Advantages

 It is called “Quick” because it performs well on average and typically sorts large datasets faster than other algorithms like Bubble Sort or Insertion Sort.

-How does QuickSort work?
+How does QuickSort Algorithm works?

-What is a pivot in QuickSort?
+What is pivot element in QuickSort Algorithm?

-What is the time complexity of QuickSort?
+What is the time complexity of QuickSort Algorithm?

 • Best Case: O(n log n)